 Created to honour the region’s Holkar dynasty, these stone memorials showcase the Maratha rulers’ architectural skills.

-One of the city’s most famous landmarks, the Indo-Gothic Mahatma Gandhi Hall dates to 1904 and features a striking Ghanta Ghar clock tower.
+This famous Indo-Gothic Mahatma Gandhi Hall dates back to 1904 and features a striking Ghanta Ghar clock tower.

 Over 200 years old and illustrating the reign’s opulence, this building served as the Holkar rulers’ palace.

 Standing 25 feet tall, Lord Ganesha is one of the city's most popular attractions.